docker-mailserver/docker-mailserver/ENVIRONMENT.md

 - **empty** => modern
 - modern => Enables TLSv1.2 and modern ciphers only. (default)
 - intermediate => Enables TLSv1, TLSv1.1 and TLSv1.2 and broad compatibility ciphers.
-- old => NOT implemented.
-If you really need it, then customize the TLS ciphers overriding postfix and dovecot settings [wiki](https://github.com/docker-mailserver/docker-mailserver/wiki/)

 ##### SPOOF_PROTECTION